sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    for mostly housekeeping stuff, 1G is too high these figures are per instance
    - also space and organization also have quota

+-  ??
+Bill showed some demo of showing off a special request header Telling the go router to route to a specific instance.

 # App Continnum